PlanetLive/LinearA/disc/README.md

 ### (Side A Clockwise)

-<span style="font-size:1.2em;">**The surface of the water is reflective like my labrys (mirror-axe walking stick).
-We punt (trade) with light to communicate with the north, the location of Hades.
+<span style="font-size:1.2em;">**Like the surface of the water my labrys mirror-axe (walking stick) reflects the sun.
+We punt light (between boats and land) to trade with the north and onward to Hades.<br><br>
-The people I communicate with are my father's ancestors in Greece and Turkey.
+I'm signalling to my relatives in Greece and Turkey.
 Let's trust that we will be reunited in person soon.**</span>

 "Punting" refers to trading with light by twisting the mirror-axes staff back-and-forth to relay rhythmic verse by passing signals between boats.